alexmckinnon/lighthouselabs/README.md

 ### Day 13

 Write a function called firstCurrent() which will return the coordinates of the first current in your grid.

+### Day 14

+Write a function called isDangerous() that will take a cell in the format 'G7' and check if there is a rock or a strong current in it, OR in the cells immediately above, below, left, or right of it.